Project Configuration

 The Default Inverse Scale Factor setting doesn't affect FuncGodotMapSettings resources or how the map builds.
 It currently only affects scaling display models for FuncGodotFGDModelPointClass definitions in map editors other than TrenchBroom.

-Exporting the Project Config
+Exporting the Local Config

 Remember that Export Func Godot Settings property I told you to ignore earlier?
 Once you have your settings in place, go ahead and click it.
 It will automatically generate a MyGameFuncGodotConfig.json file in your Godot project's user data folder.